dustinsand/lagom-helloworld-java-to-kotlin/README.md

 Proof of technology (POT) to evaluate Kotlin as the implementation language for Lagom microservices.
 [Hello Lagom project (1.4.0-M3) from Get Started with Lightbend Technologies](https://developer.lightbend.com/start/?group=lagom&project=lagom-java-maven) was ported from Java to Kotlin with 1 to 1 matching functionality.

 # Goal of POT
-Verify Kotlin can be used for Lagom microservices to gain the productivity and language advancements compared to Java.
-Scala would be the logical choice instead of Kotlin (my preference too), but all the teams I have worked on use Java as the primary language.
-Resistance to change has been a common theme.
-Kotlin resistance is less due to the similarity with Java and this project gives proof it is possible to be used with the awesome Lagom framework.
+Show Kotlin can be used for Lagom microservices to gain the productivity and language advancements compared to Java.
+Why not Scala?
+Scala would have been the logical choice and a good one, but I've found less resistance from team members to learn Kotlin compared to Scala.

 # Key Changes